pixi-loopkit/docs/docs/intro.md

 let kit = new LoopKit(".kit", {
     bgColor: "#fafafa",
     onFrame: (g, frame) => {
-        // The onFrame property is new - it's called on every frame.
+        // The onFrame is called on every frame.
-        // In here we can do drawing, or changing things around.
+        // In here we can draw, as well as perform any other changes.
-        // Currently, we are just turning the rects clockwise and counter rect.rotation += 0.01;
+        // Currently, we are just turning the rects (defined below) clockwise and counter rect.rotation += 0.01;
         rect2.rotation -= 0.01;
     },
 });

-// Creating the squares we are changing above, and adding them to the kit let rect = new Square(150);
+// Creating the inner and outer square and adding them to the kit let rect = new Square(150);
 let rect2 = new Square(120);
 kit.addChild(rect, rect2);
 ```

 And we are off to the races!
 Jumping ahead a little, here's another keyboard shortcut: if you click on the two squares above and hit Shift+E on, you should be offered to download a `.tar` archive.
 Try it out!

-Hopefully your file manager will know how to deal with a tar file (it's essentially a zip).
-Once you've managed to unzip it, you'll see a `/frames` folder that contains all the individual frames, as well as in the root folder you'll find three shell scripts.
-The shell scripts use `ffmpeg` to convert the PNG frames into a looping GIF or, if the necessity calls for a video, a roughly 30 second mp4 video.
+Tar files are archives just like zip, so if your file manager is lost, see if you can google up how to get it open.
+Once you've managed to unzip it, you'll see a `/frames` folder that contains all the individual frames, as well as in the root folder you'll find a bunch of shell scripts, running which will produce GIFs and MP4s.
+The scripts use `ffmpeg` to do all the heavy lifting.

 > One more keystroke!
-Try clicking into the squares and hitting "r" on the keyboard.
-This will render each frame on top of each other.
-That can be useful for debugging, as well as can render an interesting view of your animation.
-Press Shift+R if you'd like to download the image.
+Click into the squares and hit "r" on the keyboard.
+This will run the full loop, and render all frames on top of each other.
+This can be useful for debugging, as well as for generating cool stills of your animation.
+Press Shift+R if you want to save the image.

 ## Onwards to loops

-To summarize, loopkit is a tiny library (~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
+In summary, loopkit is a tiny library (under ~50k unzipped), sitting on top of [Pixi.js](https://www.pixijs.com/), using [Chroma.js](https://gka.github.io/chroma.js/) and other helper libraries to create an environment where you can focus on creating.
 Keep reading to learn how to loop using normalized (0..1) values like a pro, how to switch loopkit between framecount mode and BPM (beats-per-minute) mode, how to attach sound, what's the best way to get high-resolution renders, and other nifty features.
-You might pick up a bit of maths as we move along as well!
+Or jump straight to the reference!

 [Onwards to "Working with loops"](/loops)